LungsomPratice/GitDemo/README.md

 # GitDemo
-This is a Git &amp; GitHub Demo Repository
+This is a Git &amp; GitHub Demo Repository.